Upcoming Webinars

 Participating in home study courses that have a certificate of completion.

-Participating in courses that have business-related topics: marketing, time management, government regulations, and other like topics.
+Participating in courses that have business-related topics: marketing, time management, government regulations, and other similar topics.

 Participating in courses that have personal skills topics: career burnout, communication skills, human relations, and other like topics.

-Participating in courses that have general health topics: clinical research, CPR, child abuse reporting, and other like topics.
+Participating in courses that have general health topics: clinical research, CPR, child abuse reporting, and other similar topics.

 Supervision of a physical therapist student or physical therapist assistant student in an accredited college program.
 The licensee will receive four (4) hours of credit per year.